Updated December 2020

 Accepting the offer or moving on

-The student first needs to decide if they want to remain on the wait list (and according to a recent survey by the National Association of College Admission Counseling, an average of 50% do*).
+The student first needs to decide if they want to remain on the wait list (and according to a recent survey, an average of 50% do*).
 Encourage them to consider the following questions, and once the decision is made, they should follow the college’s instructions for accepting or declining the offer.

 Staying on the wait list?